awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opspup.md

             └── webserver.pp
 ```

-#### Setting up a repository by using AWS CodeCommit<a name="w3ab2b7c15b7c15b7"></a>
+#### Setting up a repository by using AWS CodeCommit<a name="w4ab1b7c19b7c13b7"></a>

 You can create a new repository by using AWS CodeCommit\.
-For more information about how to use AWS CodeCommit to create your control repository, see [[ERROR] BAD/MISSING LINK TEXT](opspup-puppet-codecommit.md) in this guide\.
+For more information about how to use AWS CodeCommit to create your control repository, see [Optional: Use AWS CodeCommit as a Puppet r10k Remote Control Repository](opspup-puppet-codecommit.md) in this guide\.
 For more information about how to get started with Git on AWS CodeCommit, see [Getting started with AWS CodeCommit](http://docs.aws.amazon.com/codecommit/latest/userguide/getting-started.html)\.
-To authorize your AWS OpsWorks for Puppet Enterprise server for your repository, attach the `AWSCodeCommitReadOnly` policy to your IAM instance profile role\.
+To authorize your OpsWorks for Puppet Enterprise server for your repository, attach the `AWSCodeCommitReadOnly` policy to your IAM instance profile role\.

 ### Set Up a VPC<a name="set-up-vpc-puppet"></a>

-Your AWS OpsWorks for Puppet Enterprise server must operate in an Amazon Virtual Private Cloud\.
+Your OpsWorks for Puppet Enterprise server must operate in an Amazon Virtual Private Cloud\.
 You can add it to an existing VPC, use the default VPC, or create a new VPC to contain the server\.
-For information about Amazon VPC and how to create a new VPC, see the [Amazon VPC Getting Started Guide](http://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/)\.
+For information about Amazon VPC and how to create a new VPC, see the [Amazon VPC Getting Started Guide](https://docs.aws.amazon.com/AmazonVPC/latest/GettingStartedGuide/)\.

 If you create your own VPC, or use an existing one, the VPC should have the following settings or properties\.
 + The VPC should have a single, public subnet\.
 + **DNS resolution** should be enabled\.
 + On the subnet, enable **Auto\-assign public IP**\.

 If you are unfamiliar with creating VPCs or running your instances in them, you can run the following AWS CLI command to create a VPC, by using an AWS CloudFormation template that AWS OpsWorks provides for you\.
 If you prefer to use the AWS Management Console, you can also upload the [template](https://s3.amazonaws.com/opsworks-cm-us-east-1-prod-default-assets/misc/opsworks-cm-vpc.yaml) to the AWS CloudFormation console\.